Heavy snow hitting parts of Midwest; dangerous cold coming

 In Wisconsin, plow drivers were having a difficult time keeping up with the snow in Sheboygan.
 Minutes after a plow passed, roads were once again becoming snow covered, according to the Department of Public Works.

+Even the fabled "frozen tundra" of Lambeau Field, home to the NFL's Green Bay Packers, wasn't able to withstand the heavy snow and wind that closed hundreds of businesses, schools and government offices in Wisconsin.
+The stadium said tours, the Packers Hall of Fame and other related businesses were closed to visitors Monday.

+Wisconsin Gov. Tony Evers declared a state of emergency and activated the National Guard, directing all state agencies to assist if any emergency response and recovery efforts are needed.

-Courthouses and most offices were closed in Milwaukee, Waukesha, Columbia and Washington counties, while more than three dozen flights were canceled early Monday at Mitchell International Airport in Milwaukee County.
-The cold also prompted officials to close some schools in eastern Iowa
+Courthouses and most offices were closed in Milwaukee, Waukesha, Columbia and Washington counties, while more than three dozen flights were canceled early Monday at the Milwaukee area's largest airport, Mitchell International Airport.

-In eastern North Dakota, officials have issued travel alerts because of blowing snow.

 Comments